 What drew me to this work

-I was drawn to work as a therapist because the work involved a lot of direct personal contact with the people I work with.
-Because grappling with the human mind is a fascinating, complex and rewarding.
-Before I became a therapist, I spent a couple of decades working in the “salt mines” of the tech industry.
+I was drawn to work as a therapist because it involves a lot of direct personal contact and because grappling with the human mind can be fascinating, complex and rewarding.
+Before I became a therapist, I worked for a couple of decades in the tech industry.

 How I’m different from other therapists

 Many of us who went into demanding technical work did so in part because it was objective and it was reassuring to know when we were getting it objectively right.
 It was an adaptive atttempt to engage the world through our cognitive abilities, sometimes in an attempt to control the messy emotional parts.
 When you try approach life by sidelining your emotions, over time you can feel increasingly empty and cut off from the world.

-As a male therapist, I work well with men who are looking to expand their emotional range.
-I work best with people who are curious to know themselves more deeply and motivated to tend with greater care to themselves and to their relationships.
+I work best with people who want to expand their emotional range.
+People who are curious to know themselves more deeply.
+People who need to more thoughtful and caring with themselves and in their relationships with others.

 I have a Masters Degree in Counseling from the Wright Institute in Berkeley.
-My focus has been on helping couples, men and women to improve their relationships and to heal from the damaging consequences of developmental trauma.
+My focus has been on helping people to improve their relationships and to heal from the damaging consequences of developmental trauma.